 Working within the local community the project will research and explore the incredible archive of personal experience inscribed on the building.

 Richmond Castle: Cell Block is a £550,000 investment to investigate, identify and resolve the risks facing the building and its graffiti.
-Supported by the Heritage Lottery Fund, the project is working with local volunteers to research over 2,000 graffiti inscriptions to build a picture of who was in the building and why.
+Supported by the National Lottery Heritage Fund, the project is working with local volunteers to research over 2,000 graffiti inscriptions to build a picture of who was in the building and why.

 The project is developing educational resources for local schools and prompting discussion around historical themes linked to the building.
 Participants have helped to write interpretation for the English Heritage website, and helped to create a travelling exhibition based around the graffiti stories.
 Young people have engaged with conservation work and responded to the graffiti and its stories through music, film and performance art.

 Conserving the Cell Block Graffiti

 Researching the Graffiti

 Although we know something about a very small number of the graffiti, little is known about the cell block and graffiti record as a whole.
 Layers of limewash inscribed across the 19th and 20th centuries contain numerous untold stories.

 New research on the cell block and graffiti it houses is exploring the range of sentiment expressed on the cell walls, uncovering the stories of those who left their mark, and identifying the changing use of the cell block over time.

 English Heritage has recruited volunteers to help conduct in-depth archival and visual research.
 Volunteers are exploring and interrogating the meaning of individual inscriptions, most of which have never been investigated before, and are helping to create an archive of thematic, biographical and contextual studies to better understand this unique and remarkable building.